th-rtyf-re/chess-dip/RULES.md

 ## Special square names

 Each power begins with a king.
-The square that this king begins on is called the power’s king square.
-The square on the same rank and in file d or e adjacent to this square is called the power’s queen square.
-The squares on the same rank are then named after the closer of these two squares and the non-pawn piece that begins there in standard chess: we get the king/queen knight/bishop/rook squares.
+The square that this king begins on is called the power’s **king square**.
+The square on the same rank and in file `d` or `e` adjacent to this square is called the power’s **queen square**.
+The squares on the same rank are then named after the closer of these two squares and the non-pawn piece that begins there in standard chess: we get the **king/queen knight/bishop/rook squares**.

 ## Order validation

 Consider an `<order>` submitted by a power.
 First consider the case where the order is `<piece> <square> <action>`.
 - If `<piece>` is empty, then replace it with `P`.
 - If the `<piece>` is not on `<square>` or does not belong to the power, then the order is invalidated.